Poetry

 • International Scholastic Writing Awards: Silver Key (Overall transcript) (2018)

-Alex has also contributed to the scene, as well, beyond performances an publications: they were a founding member of SFU We Were Here, We Were Queer, a literary arts zine devoted to highlighting the skills and achievementsof queer SFU and FIC students.
-They’re also a member of Flaming Balloon Collective, a local multimedia poetry group that’s collaborated with IGNITE!
-Youth Festival, The Roundhouse, and more, which has allowed them to explore combining poetry with musical composition, projection art, and more.
-Additionally, most recently, they expanded into teaching poetry, leading a spoken word workshop at Realwheels’ Freewheeling Arts Festival.
+Alex’s work for the poetry scene goes beyond sharing their own work.
+They were a founding member of SFU We Were Here, We Were Queer, a literary arts zine devoted to highlighting the skills and achievementsof queer SFU and FIC students, and most recently, they expanded into teaching poetry, leading spoken word workshops at festivals and theatres.